jpychan/musicxplorer/README.txt

 - imported airport data into database to find closest airports to the location of the user and festival
 - Google maps - festival location and driving directions
 - database cleanup - separated location data from one column to multiple columns of city, state and country, capitalized artist names, etc.

+Updates:
+- converted from Pure CSS framework to Skeleton for a responsive mobile experience.